 - In his leadership role at GTS, Mr. Rubenstein heads day-to-day management of the firm.
 He develops and deploys new trading businesses, partners with other leading industry participants, and works alongside GTS’ partners to oversee operations and strategic initiatives.

-Mr. Rubenstein is a vocal supporter of the efficiency and democratization of modern markets and an outspoken advocate for thoughtful, intelligent, and data-driven regulation.
-He has appeared before the U.S. House Financial Services Committee, testifying on key market structure issues, including the importance of publicly listed companies in driving job creation, capital raising and economic growth.
+- Rubenstein is a vocal supporter of the efficiency and democratization of modern markets and an outspoken advocate for thoughtful, intelligent, and data-driven regulation.
+He has appeared before the U.S. House Financial Services Committee and the Securities and Exchange Commission, testifying on key market structure issues, including the importance of publicly listed companies in driving job creation, capital raising and economic growth.

 - He frequently collaborates with regulators – as a member of the Financial Industry Regulatory Authority’s market surveillance advisory board – and his industry peers on efforts to ensure pragmatic, investor-first oversight of our financial markets.